urboob21/urboob21.github.io/content/posts/english-ipa.md

 ## 1. American Intonation
+> Note:
+> 1. Practice these sentences on your own.
+> 2. Exaggerating the word that we think should be stressed.
+> 3. Practice the sentences in random order ten times.
+> 4. When we over-exaggerated, we will get tired or relaxed, we will stop paying attention.
+When this happens, like a rubber band, we're going to snap back to the way we originally were sounding (10 percent).
+So, if we just stretch ourself to the exact position where we ideally want to be, we'll go back almost completely to the old way when we relax.
+> 5. Stretch ourself far beyond the normal range of intonation (150 percent), so when we relax, we relax back to a standard American sound (100 percent)
 ### 1.1.
 The American Speech Music
 Americans tend to speak without moving their lips too much, focusing on sounds produced with the tongue in the throat.Like to Jazz.
 - **Do not speak word by word.**